mikejac/node-red-contrib-google-smarthome/README.md

 #### Create and setup project in Actions Console

 1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing and click *Create Project*.
+See [https://developers.google.com/assistant/smarthome/develop/create](Create a smart home Action) for more datails.
 2. Click *Home Control*, then click *Smart Home*.
 3. On the left navigation menu under *SETUP*, click on *Invocation*.
 4. Add your App's name.
 Click *Save*.